List of Charmed novels and short stories: Continuity between television show and novels

 Writers of all officially licensed Charmed literature must obtain studio approval of the content of the works – originally from Paramount Pictures until CBS Consumer Products acquired the rights to the franchise – in order to adhere to the conventions of the Charmed canon established by the television series.
 According to Paul Ruditis, authors of Charmed novels and comics must maintain "the rules for playing in that universe" and "the studio still has to approve the direction we take" as writers.
 Following these regulations, authors are given creative license but strictly "couldn't go and rewrite history, killing off established characters or suddenly creating romantic pairings that we'd never see on the show".

 Pat Shand, the writer of Charmed: Season 10, considered the novels and comics officially part of the Charmed canon and continuity.
 The comics reference the novels; for example, Shand consulted with Ruditis about the character Tyler Michaels in Charmed: Season 10.
-While Michaels had first appeared in the season four episode "Lost and Bound", Ruditis had also portrayed Tyler in the novel The Brewing Storm (2004), and Shand wanted to avoid inconsistencies or "retreading".
+While Tyler had first appeared in the season four episode "Lost and Bound", Ruditis had also portrayed him in the novel The Brewing Storm (2004), and Shand wanted to avoid inconsistencies or "retreading".